prasyever/30-Days-of-Python-Code/README.md

 # 30-Days-of-Python-Code :thumbsup:
  Improve your coding skills with 30 Days of Code.
 You’ll be surprised at how much you can learn by coding for 30 days straight.Topics include if-then-else statements, recursion, data structures, object-oriented programming, running time, and testing.
+Thanks to https://www.hackerrank.com

 ## Day 0: Hello, World
  To complete this challenge, you must save a line of input from stdin to a variable, print Hello, World. on a single line, and finally print the value of your variable on a second line.